miloandmilk/v4l.rkt/README.md

 * Install [Racket v6.7](https://download.racket-lang.org/).
 * Add v4l.rkt to your PATH
+* Add your personal access token to ~/.linode.token

+For shell completion:
+* Use bash or zsh
+* Install jq
 * Add 'source ./completion.bash' to your ~/.profile
-* Add your personal access token to ~/.linode.token

 ## Example: